Movatterモバイル変換

 ColorCaramel (with certain exceptions such asZevia Cola andKola Román)

 Most modern colas have a darkcaramel color and are sweetened withsugar,high-fructose corn syrup orartificial sweeteners.
-They come in numerous differentbrands, with Coca-Cola andPepsi being among the most popular.[5]
-These two companies have been competing since the 1890s, a rivalry that hasintensified since the 1980s.[6][7]
+There are numerous differentbrands, with Coca-Cola andPepsi being among the most popular.[5]
+These two colas have been competitors since the 1890s, a rivalry that hasintensified since the 1980s.[6][7]

 Flavorings

 The primary modern flavorings in a cola drink arecitrusoils (fromorange,lime, andlemonpeels),cinnamon,vanilla, and anacidic flavoring.[8][9]
+The Coca-Cola syrup was originally manufactured at Joseph J. Jacobs's pharmacy, making it the company's second home.[10]
 Manufacturers of cola drinks add trace flavorings to create distinctive tastes for each brand.
 Trace flavorings may include a wide variety of ingredients, such as spices likenutmeg orcoriander.
 Acidity is often provided byphosphoric acid, sometimes accompanied bycitric or other isolated acids.Coca-Cola's recipe is maintained as a corporatetrade secret.

 A variety of different sweeteners may be used in cola, often influenced by local agricultural policy.High-fructose corn syrup (HFCS) is predominantly used in the United States due to the lower cost of government-subsidizedcorn.
 In Europe, however, HFCS is subject to production quotas designed to encourage the production of sugar; sugar is thus preferentially used to sweeten sodas.[11]
 In addition,stevia or anartificial sweetener may be used; "sugar-free" or "diet" colas typically contain artificial sweeteners only.

-In Japan, there is a burgeoning craft cola industry, with small-scale local production methods and highly unique cola recipes using locally sourced fruits, herbs, and spices.[11]
+In Japan, there is a burgeoning craft cola industry, with small-scale local production methods and cola recipes using locally sourced fruits, herbs, and spices.[12]

 Clear cola